AnyLog-co/documentation/training/Streaming Data into AnyLog.md

 --rm anylogco/sample-data-generator:latest &
 ```

-To publish data via REST _POST_, make the following changes:
+To publish data via REST _POST_ (using the simulator), make the following changes:
 1. In the `run message client`, change _broker_ from **local** to _rest_ and _port_ from **anylog_broker_port** to **anylog_rest_port**
 2. In the sending data, change _DATA_TYPE_ from **mqtt** to **post** and update the _CONN_ info, to the REST connection information